adamltyson/brainio/README.md

 # brainio
-Loading and saving of braim imaging data.
+Loading and saving of brain imaging data.